-All shirts worn for athletic practices and field day should be modest, loose fitting, in good repair (no holes, torn sleeves, etc.), and should be worn either tucked in or well over the waist of the pants/shorts if not tucked in.
-No midriffs may be shown.
+- Tops must be loose fitting and either tucked in or well over the waist of the pant/shorts. - No midriffs may be shown.
 T-shirts are preferred-no tank tops, camisoles, or sports bras may be worn as outer-garments.
 Sleeveless shirts may be worn if modest.